wingos80/thesis_notes/literature_study_notes/3rd_read_notes.md

 ## Item 6: Adaptive Dynamic Programming for Control: A Survey and Recent Advances

 ### Notes-
-- Very good introduction and litearture study on origins of adaptive dynamic programming.
+- Very good introduction and literature study on origins of adaptive dynamic programming, cite
 - Origins of the Name of ADP:
 	- ADP can be an acronym standing for either approximate or adaptive dynamic programming.
 	- [First use] of the acronym ADP, and then explored formally by [Papachristos]